equivalent/scrapbook2/archive/blogs/2016-11-set-up-aws-elastic-beanstalk-demo.md

 > In our demo app even the BG worker
 > Docker container will be running as part of it.
 Feel free to extract BG
-> worker to own enviroment if you choose so.
+> worker to own environment if you choose so.

 ![AWS EB setup 03](https://raw.githubusercontent.com/equivalent/scrapbook2/master/assets/images/2016/eb-demo/eb-demo-5300.png)